MapIV/localization_evaluation_toolkit/README.md

 ## Sub-evaluation and adjustment

-**A. Evaluate TP, NVTL, execution time and iteration with ros2 bag files**
+**A. Evaluate TP, NVTL, execution time, iteration and error ellipse with ros2 bag files**

 Please input a rosbag containing the following (at least one) topic.
 ```